Skip to content

 GPU Metrics Probe Live hardware utilization (GPU %, VRAM, temperature) on running containers

-App Lifecycle Stop any running m-gpux app (Jupyter, shells, LLM servers) from one command
+App Lifecycle Stop any running m-gpux app (Jupyter, shells, hosted apps, LLM servers) from one command

 Quick Install